 The CRP blood test is also administered for reasons besides the determination of a developing heart condition, including checking for infections post-surgery, monitoring diseases and conditions that cause an increase in inflammation, and evaluating treatment for diseases such as cancer.

 The test we are referring to here is called a high sensitivity CRP test.
 This one specifically checks for levels of C Reactive Protein, a marker of inflammation in the blood that is produced by your liver.
 The higher the CRP, the more inflammation in the arteries.
 The more inflammation, the higher your risk of heart disease and stroke.

 What should your C Reactive Protein levels be?

 The normal level of C Reactive Protein in your blood should be up to about 3.0mg/L (3.0 milligrams per liter).
 This is the concentration in the average healthy person.
 Optimal levels, indicating a low risk, would be anything less than 1.0mg/L. Anything in the 1.0-2.9 range would indicate a moderate risk.
 3.0 and above would indicate an increased risk of cardiovasular disease.

 It’s important to note that you should have your CRP test when you are healthy.
 A recent illness or surgical procedure could cause abnormally high levels, giving a false impression of an increased risk of heart problems.
-Make sure nothing else is causing the high numbers.
+You should make sure nothing else is influencing the results and causing the high numbers.

 What do the studies show about the CRP and heart disease link?